 Which states are members of the Compact now?

-Nearly 30 states have joined the Compact to date, and more than 5,000 medical licenses have been issued to date by states participating in the Compact.
+37 states, the Territory of Guam and the District of Columbia have joined the Compact to date, and more than 45,000 medical licenses have been issued to date by states participating in the Compact.
 You can see participating states by visiting the Compact map.

 What are the responsibilities of the State of Principal License?

 The SPL conducts the primary-source verification and background check of physicians interested in participating in the Compact.
 Additionally, the SPL communicates with physicians and with the Compact Commission about the status of license applications.